QUIQQER/package-menu/README.md

 **NavTabs and NavTabsVertical - auto open and scroll to element**

 Every nav tab content has an url conform ID (title, it comes from brick entries).
-You can use it to target this element.
+You can use it to target and auto open this element.
 Simply place `#open_` before your title in the url.
 The page will be scrolled to the element if it is not in viewport.

 ```html
 <a href="www.example.com/subpage#open_myTarget">Open "myTarget" element</a>